Skip to main content

 Guide Dog Class Lecture: The General Public

 The choice to travel with a guide dog increases the likelihood of interactions with the public.
-Many of those interactions will not be initiated by you.
-Similar to the pregnant woman who finds herself approached (and sometimes touched) by strangers who offer unsolicited comments and advice, you should also expect to draw attention and contact from people in your environment.
+Some of those interactions will not be initiated by you.
+As a guide dog user, you can expect to draw attention and potentially, contact from people in your environment.
 Many guide dog handlers welcome the high-profile status that is part of working with a dog.
 Whether you do or not, you’ll need to be prepared to manage exchanges with the public in the most productive and effective manner possible.
 Your communication style will influence the way the public reacts to you and other people who use service dogs.

 The Public Can Be Helpful

-It is natural to enjoy working in a community that is accepting and positive towards guide dog teams.
+It is natural to enjoy being part of a community that is accepting and positive towards guide dog teams.
 There are also situations when you can turn to the public for specific help.
 When a verbal description of an unfamiliar area is needed, a sighted person can provide information and confirm your location.
 Individuals can give you directions to a destination and may provide further assistance in locating a destination if you request it.
-Pedestrians, merchants and public service employees are potential sources of help.
+Pedestrians, merchants and public service employees are potential sources of assistance.

 Some people can unintentionally give confusing directions.
 To receive useful information, ask specific questions in a manner that cues the person to answer more clearly.
 For example, while pointing at your parallel street you could ask “Is this Jefferson Street?
 If I continue straight ahead, what is the name of the next cross street?
-“Or, “Does this intersection have a pedestrian walk button?
-May I take your arm for a moment so you can show me where it is?”
+“Or, “Does this intersection have an APS (accessible pedestrian signal) button?
+May I take your arm for a moment so you can show me where it is located?”
 Or, “I believe there is a florist on this block.
 Have I passed the entrance?
 No, it’s two doors farther?
 Thank you.”

 The Public Can Be a Hindrance

 Unsolicited and unwanted help can be firmly, but courteously, refused.
-Though their intentions may be good, you should discourage people from interfering in your work with your guide dog.
+Though their intentions may be positive, you may politely discourage people from interfering in your work with your guide dog.
 For example, if a well-meaning pedestrian grasps your arm to “help” you in a street crossing, immediately set the harness handle down and "heel” your dog across.
-Once in a safe place, you may then want to educate the person how best to help next time.
+Once in a safe place, then educate the person how best to help next time.

 Simply working a guide dog draws attention.
 For most people, seeing a working dog is a treat.
-On rare occasions however, you may encounter someone who is staunchly against the idea of a working animal and disapproves of your relationship.
-These people do not understand the rich and meaningful life a guide dog leads.
-You are unlikely to change their minds and probably do not need to spend time trying to convince them otherwise.
+On rare occasions, however, you may encounter someone who is staunchly against the idea of a working animal and disapproves of your relationship.
+You are unlikely to change their minds and probably don’t need to spend time convincing them otherwise.

 Then again, any reasonable person can become concerned if they perceive a dog is being handled unfairly.
-Managing your dog’s behavior is a part of your job, and you can thwart most public criticism by the regular practice of following any appropriate correction with praise/reward for the proper response.
-Also, look for opportunities to interact positively with your dog just for the heck of it.
-The obvious affection you give your dog will be seen by the people around you and will help them to accept the fact that you need to set rules of behavior and reinforce them.
+Managing your dog’s behavior is part of your job, and you can stop most public criticism by regularly following any appropriate correction with praise or reward for the proper response.
+Additionally, look for opportunities to interact positively with your dog simply for the joy of it.
+The obvious affection you give your dog will be seen by the people around you and will help them accept that you need to maintain appropriate behavior while offering positive reinforcement when warranted.
 An effective handler never appears angry or frustrated when managing their dog.
 If you receive repeated criticism about your handling or treatment of your dog, take some time to reflect.
 Have you been fair and clear in your communication and interactions?
 Have you focused as much on what your dog has been doing right as on the mistakes that have been made?
-Effective control balanced with genuine praise and rewards are key to success with your guide dog.
-And when control and praise is balanced, a team not only communicates well but presents itself positively in public.
+Effective control balanced with genuine praise and rewards is key to success with your guide dog.
+When control and praise are balanced, a team communicates well and presents itself positively in public.

 Your Responsibilities